gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Joining Response {#ssec-join-resp}

-If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}.
+If the processing of the Joining Request described in {{ssec-join-req-processing}} is successful, the Group Manager updates the group membership by registering the joining node NODENAME as a new member of the OSCORE group GROUPNAME, as described in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}.

 If the joining node has not taken exclusively the role of monitor, the Group Manager performs also the following actions.

 * The Group Manager selects an available OSCORE Sender ID in the OSCORE group, and exclusively assigns it to the joining node.
 If the joining node is recognized as a current group member, e.g. through the ongoing secure communication association, the Group Manager MUST assign a new Sender ID different than the one currently used by the joining node in the OSCORE group.

-   Consistently with Section 3.1 of {{I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.
+   Consistently with {{Section 3.1 of I-D.ietf-core-oscore-groupcomm}}, the Group Manager MUST assign a Sender ID that has not been used in the OSCORE group since the latest time when the current Gid value was assigned to the group.

    The Group Manager MUST NOT assign a Sender ID to the joining node if this joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).

 * The Group Manager stores the association between i) the public key of the joining node; and ii) the Group Identifier (Gid), i.e. the OSCORE ID Context, associated to the OSCORE group together with the OSCORE Sender ID assigned to the joining node in the group.
 The Group Manager MUST keep this association updated over time.

 Then, the Group Manager replies to the joining node, providing the updated security parameters and keying meterial necessary to participate in the group communication.
-This success Joining Response is formatted as defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}}, with the following additions:
+This success Joining Response is formatted as defined in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}}, with the following additions:

 * The 'gkty' parameter identifies a key of type "Group_OSCORE_Input_Material object", defined in {{ssec-iana-groupcomm-key-registry}} of this specification.

-* The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per Section 2 of {{I-D.ietf-core-oscore-groupcomm}}.
+* The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

-   This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in Section 3.2.1 of {{I-D.ietf-ace-oscore-profile}}.
+   This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this specification and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
 In particular, it contains the additional parameters 'group_senderId' 'cs_alg', 'cs_params', 'cs_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this specification.

    More specifically, the 'key' parameter is composed as follows.